jsoconno/tfmesh/README.md

 * `--config-file` - the name of the configuration file (defaults to ".tfmesh.yaml")
 * `--terraform-folder` - the name of the folder where Terraform files are located (defaults to the current directory).
 * `--terraform-file-pattern` - the pattern for matching Terraform files within the directory (defaults to *.tf).
+* `--var` - one or more variables to be added to the configuration file.
 * `--force` - allows for non-interactive reset of the configuration file for automation purposes.

 Example: